TaksheelSingh/TaksheelSingh-portfolio/README.md

 - Interactive elements with JavaScript
 - Sections for projects, about me, skills, and contact information

-## Screenshots
-Include screenshots or GIFs of your portfolio here to give viewers a preview of your work.

 ## Technologies Used
 - HTML
 - CSS